cerner/terra-framework/packages/terra-navigation-layout/docs/README.md

 # Terra Navigation Layout

-The Terra Navigation Layout package includes a variety of components and utilities to provide configuration-based, `react-router`-driven navigation to Terra applications.

-### Components

-This package includes a couple of React components that can be used together or individually in existing applications or in custom implementations. `react-router` is heavily used; please refer to their documentation for more information regarding their standard routing components: https://reacttraining.com/react-router/

-#### NavigationLayout

-The `NavigationLayout` wraps the `Layout` component provided by `terra-layout` and injects routing-based components within its various component regions.
+The `NavigationLayout` is a configuration-based, `react-router`-driven layout.
+It wraps the `Layout` component provided by `terra-layout` and injects routing-based components into its various component regions.
 If navigation is not desired, the `Layout` component can and should be used directly.
 However, the NavigationLayout does support very basic navigation workflows with minimal configuration required.

 The `NavigationLayout` is able to successfully render with just the config object defining its structure.
 However, custom components can be provided directly to the NavigationLayout for the `header`, `menu`, and `content` props.
 Those custom components will be provided with any relevant configuration data to allow them to render things as they see fit.

-##### Prerequisites
+#### Prerequisites
 * The `NavigationLayout` must have a `Router` (or other high-level router like `BrowserRouter`, `HashRouter`, or `MemoryRouter`) as a component ancestor.
 * A configuration prop must be supplied to the `NavigationLayout` that defines the desired routing setup.
 The `NavigationLayout` treats this prop as immutable for caching and performance reasons.
 If a configuration object is changing due to a state change in a higher component, a new object instance must be provided for those changes to take effect.

-##### Configuration API
+#### Configuration API

 The configuration object is structured like the below example.
 A couple key takeaways:
 * The `header`, `menu`, and `content` regions have a separate configurations but share the same configuration APIs.
 These can be omitted if routing is unnecessary for an individual section.